jundalisay/superb/content/en/social/economics/principles/part-3/chapter-03b.md

 - the health benefits of eating a vegetable
 - the inventions that will only have impact after long and costly research

-Economics has no way to accurately put a price on the future effects of such things, but Pantrynomics has, through relativistic effort-valuation and resource credits.
+Economics has no way to accurately put a price on the future effects of such things, but Superphysics has, through relativistic effort-valuation and resource credits.

 {{< quote ava="hume" >}}
 Deprive a man of all business and serious occupation, he runs restless from one amusement to another.
 He feels such a great weight and oppression from idleness and forgets the future ruin of his immoderate expences.